Everyone involved helps make the Shed what it is.

-We have 9 key people who give up a huge amount of their time as volunteers.
+However, we have 13 dedicated, key people, who give up a huge amount of their time as volunteers to support other members.

 Here are their stories, they all did amazing things before they retired and decided to donate some of their precious time to help all our members or

 'Shedders' share their love of woodworking and pass on their skills.
 All have been known to like a cuppa too.

 Justifiably, they were all awarded the 'Queens Award for Volunteer Service' in 2021 - did you know that's the equivalent of an MBE?!!!